nzgl-g/Audio-Player/README.md

 Please ⭐️ this repo and share it with others

 ## RequirAements 🔧
-* Java 11 or higher.
+* JDK 17 or higher.
 * The IDEA i used is IntelliJ Ultimate.

 ## Installation 🔌